jordan-m-finn/jordan-m-finn/README.md

 ## Ready To Contribute/Intern

 ### About Me
 Hello!
-I am Jordan Finn, a Software Engineer and student at UC Irvine studying Computer Science, with a passion for user focused finance.
+I am Jordan Finn, a student at UC Irvine studying Computer Science, with a passion for user focused finance.
 I have experience in multiple technical fields and now focused on working behind the scenes.

 ### Education
 - **B.Sc. in Computer Science (Anticipated June 2026)**